MadAppGang/MAGLogger/README.md

 ## Data format

-MAGBackendLogSender sends gathered data to server in JSON format using HTTP POST requests.
+<em>MAGBackendLogSender</em> sends gathered data to server in JSON format using HTTP POST requests.
 The structre of JSON to be sent to server looks like:

 ``` JSON
 {